Treat and Manage Oral Disease

 At Napa Sonoma Oral Surgery & Dental Implants, we can diagnose and treat oral pathology cases in patients of all ages.
 Most changes that occur within the mouth should be looked at by an oral and maxillofacial surgeon to rule out a more serious condition.
 If you have noticed any changes to your mouth or suspect oral cancer or disease, please contact us in Sonoma or Napa, CA, to schedule an appointment.

 Normal tissue inside the mouth should feel smooth, with a coral pink color.
 While most changes in and around the mouth tend to be benign (harmless), any change should be evaluated by an oral and maxillofacial surgeon to rule out a more serious condition.

-Drs.
-Boynton and McMahon recommend an oral self-exam once a month to understand how your mouth typically looks and feels.
+Dr. Tyler Boynton and Dr. Alexander McMahon recommend an oral self-exam once a month to understand how your mouth typically looks and feels.
 This will help when and if any changes occur and to seek treatment promptly.
 Most oral pathologies are easily treated when they are caught early.

 - Red or white patches

 - Bleeding sore